wiklundm/arcticsleddogclub/README.md

 #### HOME Page

--The Home tells the user they are visiting a website for a Sleddog club.
+*The Home tells the user they are visiting a website for a Sleddog club.
--That the club is located in a mountain area with beautiful and relaxing environments.
+*That the club is located in a mountain area with beautiful and relaxing environments.
--Provides contact information.
+*Provides contact information.
--An inspirational text gives a mental picture of what you can experience.
+*An inspirational text gives a mental picture of what you can experience.

 #### COURSES Page

--The Courses page tells the user when, where, the price and content of the next course.
+*The Courses page tells the user when, where, the price and content of the next course.
--There are additional information good to know when visiting and joining the club.
+*There are additional information good to know when visiting and joining the club.
--There are an inspirational youtube-video that combines audio and video to inform about the sport.
+*There are an inspirational youtube-video that combines audio and video to inform about the sport.

 #### ABOUT US Page

--The About us page tells the user a little about the club and what regulations need to be followed.
+*The About us page tells the user a little about the club and what regulations need to be followed.
--There are a contact section with input fields for name, adress, email and an information field, where the user can leave a message to the club.
+*There are a contact section with input fields for name, adress, email and an information field, where the user can leave a message to the club.

 4.**Skeleton plane**